 Before reading this guide, feel free to watch our Menorca hiking video.
-For your convenience, when you press play below, it’ll start at the section showing the Cala Morell to Cala Algaiarens coastal walk.

 For information about other awesome walks in Menorca, read our Es Grau to Favaritx Cape, Pont d’en Gil to Punta Nati and Cala Mitjana to Cala Turqeta (via Cala Galdana and Cala Macarella) guides.
 Also, you can read our Menorca hiking guide, where we talk about eight epic day hikes on the island.

 Table of Contents

 Cala Morell to Cala Algaiarens Coastal Walk (Camí de Cavalls Stage 8)

 The coastal walk from Cala Morell to Cala Algaiarens is a short section of the multi-day 184km Camí de Cavalls circular walk around Menorca.
 In fact, this section is officially known as Stage 8 of the Camí de Cavalls.
 Although, officially, it’s recommended to walk Camí de Cavalls in an anti-clockwise direction.
 So, you’ll find in most online guides, that the route is described as starting at Cala Algaiarens instead of Cala Morell.
 Certainly, you’re welcome to complete the coastal walk this way.
 But, personally, Beck and I decided to start the hike in Cala Morell.
 To be honest, we did so for no particular reason, other than wanting to explore the settlement at the end of the out and back hike.